Celebrating 50 years of the Jaguar XJ in Australia – a milestone vehicle

 If there was one car that could sum up everything that is Jaguar it would be the XJ Saloon.
 The epitome of the famous Jaguar slogan Grace Pace and Space the XJ this year celebrates 50 years since it first appeared in showrooms around the world.

 There is yet to be a vehicle made that encapsulates every aspect of affordable luxury across the entire spectrum of vehicular manufacture and ownership.
-In terms of design, finish, engineering, handling and performance there is simply is no other competitor.
+In terms of design, finish, engineering, handling and performance there is simply no competitor.

 The XJ line up rewarded Jaguar with the highest volumes in terms of sales and during the dark days of British Leyland’s interference, was perhaps the one single reason why Jaguar as a vehicle manufacturer still exists today.